Kedarnath Singh

 Kedarnath Singh (7 July 1934 – 19 March 2018) was an Indian poet who wrote in Hindi.
 He was also an eminent critic and essayist.
 He was awarded the Jnanpith Award (2013), Sahitya Akademi Award (1989) in Hindi for his poetry collection, Akaal Mein Saras (Cranes in Drought).

 Early life

-He was born on 7 July 1934 in village Chakia of Ballia district(Bairia) in eastern Uttar Pradesh.
+He was born on 7 July 1934 in village Chakia of (Bairia) Ballia District in Eastern Uttar Pradesh in Gautam Rajput family.
 He completed his graduation from Udai Pratap College, Varanasi.
 He passed M.A. from Kashi Hindu Vishwavidyalaya and did his Ph.D. from the same university.
 In Gorakhpur, he spent some time as a Hindi Teacher and went to Jawaharlal Nehru University, where he served as a professor and the head of department of Hindi Language in Indian Languages Center and retired as a professor from Jawaharlal Nehru University, New Delhi.
 He lived in New Delhi.
 He died on 19 March 2018 in Delhi.